ABOUT DAVID REYNOLDS

 We recognise that most old buildings will have defects and imperfections, which to some extent may form part of their appeal and character.
 However, dampness, timber decay and structural movement are, in their various forms, the three most significant threats to any building.

-We have the knowledge, systems and skills to remedy or prevent all such problems in any type of building, and we can go to whatever lengths are necessary to achieve the result a client requires.
+We have the knowledge, systems and skills to remedy or prevent almost all such problems in almost any type of building, and we can go to whatever lengths are necessary to achieve the result a client requires.

 One of our unique skills is identifying the most appropriate set of priorities for any property, thereby avoiding works which may be costly and unnecessary.